SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 Protocols
 ---------

-Protocol types can be assigned an access level at the point that they are defined.
+You can assign an access level to a protocol type at the point that the protocol type is defined.
 This enables you to create protocols that can only be adopted within a certain access context.